Pebble Beach Equestrian Center

 Historic Equestrian Center in California, U.S.

-The Pebble Beach Equestrian Center was a historic equestrian center in Pebble Beach, California.
-Founded in 1924 by developer Samuel F.B.
-Morse, it is a boarding stable that sponsors riding lessons, horse shows, and had team trials for the 1960 Summer Olympics.
-The Equestrian Center has a 100-year history.
-People from all around the world have come to the Equestrian Center, including Jackie Kennedy and the Beatles.
+The Pebble Beach Equestrian Center was an equestrian center in Pebble Beach, California, that existed between 1924 and 2024.
+It was founded in 1924 by developer Samuel F.B.
+Morse.
+It was a boarding stable that sponsored riding lessons, horse shows, and had team trials for the 1960 Summer Olympics.
+People from all around the world came to the Equestrian Center, including Jackie Kennedy and the Beatles.
 Alois Podhajsky of the Spanish Riding School came to judge and instruct at the Equestrian Center.
-The center permanently closed in June 2024.